Categories

 for instance, there’s a farmer who stands on the sidelines, and occasionally tosses dynamite onto the table.

-Pinball FX tables also give you options you also wouldn’t get on a real table.
-Most notably, the camera, which can follow the ball around or make it look like you’re actually standing in front of the table, and from multiple heights: short like a kid, tall like an adult, really tall like you’re a professional basketball players, and other heights in between.
+Pinball FX tables also give you options you wouldn’t get on a real table.
+Most notably, the camera, which can follow the ball around or make it look like you’re actually standing in front of the table, and from multiple heights: short like a kid, tall like an adult, really tall like you’re a professional basketball player, and other heights in between.

 The result is often a table that’s as much fun for pinball fans as it is for those who love the video game it’s based on.